 Kyle Kuzma is excelling for the Washington Wizards in a new position.

-Kyle Kuzma is turning into an all-around player for the Washington Wizards but teammate Spencer Dinwiddie says he's still got some work to do The Washington Wizards’ Kyle Kuzma is developing into an all-around player, but teammate Spencer Dinwiddie is a character in the film Spencer Dinwiddie believes he still has work to do. | Getty Images/G Fiume
+The Washington Wizards’ Kyle Kuzma is developing into an all-around player, but teammate Spencer Dinwiddie is a character in the film Spencer Dinwiddie believes he still has work to do. | Getty Images/G Fiume

 Kyle Kuzma’s transformation into a foundation piece in Los Angeles was never fair to Lakers fans.
 He was a fantastic late-round find, a 27th overall choice that paid off handsomely.
 He offered offense and optimism to the Lakers while they were suffering.
 His role shifted as they improved.
 For LA’s championship run in 2020, he largely came off the bench.
 After Anthony Davis came, his scoring dropped.